 In 2018, Rubin produced the album Freebird, by jazz quartet Walking Distance feat.
 Jason Moran.
 This Charlie Parker-inspired jazz epic, highlighting expansive production choices, garnered critical acclaim and landed on The New York Times list of the Top Jazz Records of 2018.
 Four years earlier, Rubin co-produced, with composer/pianist Emilio Solla, the Grammy-nominated Second Half, a large-ensemble tango-jazz masterpiece.
 His producing and mixing work for SmallsLive Records has been lauded by The New York Times as “beyond reproach.”
 During his time at the label, he released more than 30 records with jazz greats including Larry Goldings, Louis Hayes, Tom Harrell, Johnny O’Neal, Chris Potter, Tim Ries, Nicholas Payton, Harold Mabern, Kurt Rosenwinkel, Roy Hargrove, Eddie Henderson, Mulgrew Miller, Seamus Blake, and Cyrille Aimeé.

-On upright and electric bass, Ben has played and recorded with a diversity of artists, including Patti Smith, Courtney Love, Mary J. Blige, Marshall Crenshaw, Moby, Alan Cumming, Bill Frisell, and his own critically acclaimed, genre-bending band Mudville (winner of a 2008 Independent Music Award for Electronica Song of the Year for “Wicked.”)
-Jazz Times lauded his playing for its “deep, exploratory tone.”
+JazzTimes applauded Rubin’s upright bass playing for its “deep, exploratory tone.”
+He has played and recorded both upright and electric bass with a diversity of artists, including Dred Scott Trio, Patti Smith, James Maddock, Marshall Crenshaw, Queen Esther, Chris Brown & Kate Fenner, Courtney Love, Mary J. Blige, Moby, Alan Cumming, Bill Frisell, and his own acclaimed, genre-bending band Mudville (winner of an Independent Music Award for Electronica Song of the Year).